mongodb/specifications/source/auth/auth.rst

     try:
       sasl_conversation(conn, {"jwt": token})
     except AuthenticationFailed as err:
-      # If the Access Token is cached, it's possible that the token has expired,
+      # If the access token is cached, it's possible that the token has expired,
       # so fetch a new token and attempt another SASL conversation.
 If the
       # second SASL conversation fails, raise an exception.
       if is_cache: